Skip to main content

 Set due dates for single and recurring tasks with flexible options including specific dates, time-based calculations from start dates, and automatic handling of weekends and holidays.
 Choose between calendar days, business days, or custom counting rules.

-Written by Maria Müürsepp
+Written by Rain

-Updated over a week ago
+Updated this week

-Understanding Due Dates in Uku
+Understanding due dates in Uku

-1. Create or open a task
+1. Create or open a task.

-2. Click on the Due date field
+2. Select the Due date field.

-5. Save the task
+5. Save the task.

 The current date appears by default.
-Change it by selecting any date from the calendar or typing the date manually
+Change it by selecting any date from the calendar or typing the date manually.

 Recurring tasks offer advanced due date options that adapt to each task instance automatically.